Junpengalaitp/book-reading/finance/CRYPTOASSETS by CHRIS BURNISKE & JACK TATAR.md

 ## Chapter 9.
 The Evolution of Cryptoassets Market Behavior

 ## Chapter 10.
 The Speculation of Crowds and "This Time Is Different" Thinking
+* euphoric: characterized by or feeling intense excitement and happiness.
+* naysayer: a person who criticizes, objects to, or opposes something.
+* inaugural: marking the beginning of an institution, activity, or period of office.
+* scorn: the feeling or belief that someone or something is worthless or despicable; contempt.
+* denigrate: criticize unfairly; disparage.
+* inaugural: marking the beginning of an institution, activity, or period of office.
+* scapegoat: a person who is blamed for the wrongdoings, mistakes, or faults of others, especially for reasons of expediency.
+* abdicated: (of a monarch) renounce one's throne.
+* unscrupulous: having or showing no moral principles; not honest or fair.
+* exhortation: an address or communication emphatically urging someone to do something.
+* copious: abundant in supply or quantity.
 ## Chapter 11.
 "It's Just a Ponzi Scheme, Isn't It?"

 # Part II HOW